ttscoff/bunch/integration/launchbar-and-alfred.md

 * __Command__: toggle Bunches
 * __Shift__: open Bunches

+The menu also contains the ability to switch your opening preference between "Open" and "Toggle."
+This will affect your Bunch preferences directly.

+If you bring up the Bunches action and press Space, you can type or paste raw Bunch commands to be executed.

 See ["Better Bunch for LaunchBar"](https://brettterpstra.com/2019/06/10/better-bunch-for-launchbar/) for the latest changes to the Action.

 ## Alfred